El Color de los Sueños: Background and release

-Sony Mexico issued the album in four distinct 3D editions, each distinguished by a unique color scheme.
-The artist’s new visual style for this release draws inspiration from elements of Indian culture.
-The album was relatively less commercially successful than Fey's previous release, Tierna la noche, a decline that is often attributed to the controversies surrounding the artist at the time.
-Media speculation about Fey's age, marital status, and religious beliefs became widespread, and her management faced criticism for allegedly attempting to shape her image into that of a "diva".
-Around this period, Fey unexpectedly announced her retirement from the music industry.
-In later interviews, she attributed this decision to the heavy workload imposed by her then-manager and boyfriend, Mauri Stern.
+The album's comparatively lower sales have often been attributed to the controversies surrounding Fey at the time.
+Media speculation about her age, marital status, and religious beliefs became widespread, while her management drew criticism for allegedly attempting to cultivate a more "diva"-like public image.
+During this period, Fey unexpectedly announced her retirement from the music industry.
+In later interviews, she explained that the decision resulted from the demanding workload imposed by her then-manager and partner, Mauri Stern.
+Reflecting on the recording process, she stated, "I felt like I was losing my motivation.
+I needed to return to my essence and reconnect with what I loved".